xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    CallableStatement, ResultSetMetaData may return NULL.

-   The following example shows a stored procedure that returns the value of inOutParam incremented by 1, and the string passed in using inputParam as a ResultSet:
+   The following example shows a stored procedure that returns the value of inOutParam incremented by 1, and the login passed in using inputParam as a ResultSet:

    Example 6.3 Connector/J: Calling Stored Procedures